markbrennand/force-framework/source/injection/README.md

 interface.

 ## Bindings
-A binding is the mapping from an abstract entity to its concrete implementation.
+A binding is the mapping from a property or abstract entity to its concrete implementation.
 The bindings are stored in the _**Injection**_ class as a _**Map**_ called the registry.
-The key to the registry is the abstract entity.
+The key to the registry is the type of the property or abstract entity.

 Two types of binding are supported.
-* A binding to an abstract entity.
+* A binding to an abstract entity. **Property injection is not supported for this binding.**
-* A binding to an abstract entity with an associated action.
+* A binding to a property or abstract entity with an associated action.

 For the first type, the abstract entity can only have one binding in the registry.

-The second type can have multiple bindings of the abstract entity in the registry.
+The second type can have multiple bindings of the property or abstract entity in the registry.
 Each must have a unique action.

 ## Implementation Classes
 Each implementation class must have a public or global no-op constructor.
 An exception will be thrown if an attempt